hanqiu92/blog/source/_posts/yearly_summary_201906.md

 Bob receives the dispatch request.
 According to his past experience at the airport, the queueing time at the airport is usually long, and a large percentage of the requests from the airport have destinations near his current location.
 If this happens again, he will earn less compared to stay in the current location.
 Of course, he also knows that he might be assigned a trip with long distances and high incomes at the airport; but he is not able to calculate the accurate probability of such events.

-**Question:** Suppose Bob is risk0averse.
+**Question:** Suppose Bob is risk-averse.
 How will he respond to the dispatch request?
 If Bob is risk-neutral, but has to rely on his personal experience in the past for decisions, what will happen?
 Finally, what incentives can Alice use to increase Bob's probability of accepting the dispatch request without increasing the expected cost of incentives?

 ## Personalized Choice Problem